radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/17-security-commands.md

 # Security Commands

-Attribute encryption cipher and key can be set from the Main Control Panel > Settings tab > Security section -> HDAP Attribute Encryption section.
+Attribute encryption cipher and key can be set from the Main Control Panel > Settings tab > Security section > HDAP Attribute Encryption section.

->[!note]
->The commands in this chapter do not support output format configuration.
+>[!note] The commands in this chapter do not support output format configuration.
 Refer to [Configuring Command Output Format](introduction.md#configuring-command-output-format) for more information.

 ![security commands](Media/Image17.1.jpg)